mshjri/give-me-my-fonts/README.md

 *So...*

-[Give Me My Fonts](https://github.com/fitzhaile/give-me-my-fonts) is a crude script to find, copy and usefully rename Adobe Creative Cloud Fonts to a folder in your HOME directory.
+[Give Me My Fonts](https://github.com/fitzhaile/give-me-my-fonts) is a crude script to extract hidden Adobe Creative Cloud / Typekit fonts to a folder in your home directory.

 I say "crude" because: